sg-crest A Singapore Government Agency Website

 Employers may also consider effective ways to tap on the wealth of expertise and knowledge these employees offer.
 Creating mentorship and teaching opportunities where mature workers can provide consultative advice and serve as subject matter experts can help to build up the overall capability of the workforce, as well as enable these employees to be meaningfully employed for longer.

-Effectively Listening to Employees
+Effectively listening to employees

 Being receptive to employee feedback can greatly benefit organisations.
 When employees know their views are valued and acted upon, they are likely to feel more connected to the organisation and therefore be more motivated at work.
 This may lead them to take greater initiative in sharing more efficient ways of working or highlighting gaps they have observed.